-Weather you’re heading up to Traverse City for next month’s Cherry Capital Winter!Wow Fest or you want to see why Good Morning America recently ranked the Sleeping Bear Dunes National Lakeshore the most beautiful place in America, it’s time to come out of hibernation and head “Up North” to a place where Michiganders really know how to play in the snow.
-With enough cold fun to keep you plenty warm, here are some of our favorite places to gear up and get everyone some fresh air:
+Weather you’re heading up to Traverse City for a winter festival or you want to see why Good Morning America recently ranked the Sleeping Bear Dunes National Lakeshore the most beautiful place in America, it’s time to come out of hibernation and head “Up North” to a place where Michiganders really know how to play in the snow.
+With enough cold fun to keep you plenty warm, here are some of our favorite places on a winter family vacation in Traverse City, Michigan:

 Empire Bluff Trail